aallamaa/desir/README.rst

 =========================
 Desir Redis Python Client
 =========================
 Attempt to make a minimalist redis python client.
-Redis command are meta-generated based on the json commands description file "https://github.com/antirez/redis-doc/raw/master/commands.json" from redis repository.
+Redis commands are meta-generated based on the json commands description file "https://github.com/antirez/redis-doc/raw/master/commands.json" from redis repository.
 Documentation is also dynamically generated based on this file.

 Plus some nice pythonic stuff that will soon come.
 (message passing, iterator, dict, set and list transparent implementation)